 Why it matters

 H.J.
 Res.
-144 is a Congressional Review Act resolution aimed at one specific VA rule: "Reproductive Health Services," published in the Federal Register on December 31, 2025.
+144 is a yes-or-no vote on one specific VA rule.
+The rule, titled 'Reproductive Health Services,' was published in the Federal Register on December 31, 2025.
+If Congress disapproves it, the rule has 'no force or effect.'

 H.J.Res.
 144 Bill Summary